Skittles-Chen/Skittles-Chen.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: BEng in Biomedical Engineering
-      institution: School of Engineering and Sciences, Huazhong University of Science and Technology
+      institution: School of Engineering and Sciences, Huazhong University of Science and Technology, Wuhan 430074, China
       year: 2024

 # Skills